azonenberg/serdes-website/serdes/_posts/2025-07-04-Switch-project-pt3.md

 The IBIS model describes some very useful parameters.
 We don't know how to actually set them yet, but we know they exist, their ranges, and (most importantly) their names:

-* OB_LEV: amplitude / main cursor tap, 0 to 63
+* `OB_LEV`: amplitude / main cursor tap, 0 to 63
-* OB_PREC: pre-cursor FFE tap, -15 to +15
+* `OB_PREC`: pre-cursor FFE tap, -15 to +15
-* OB_POST0: post cursor 0 FFE tap, -31 to +31
+* `OB_POST0`: post cursor 0 FFE tap, -31 to +31
-* OB_POST1: post cursor 1 FFE tap, -15 to +15
+* `OB_POST1`: post cursor 1 FFE tap, -15 to +15
-* OB_POL: output invert
+* `OB_POL`: output invert
-* OB_SER_H: coarse slew rate adjust (slow/fast)
+* `OB_SER_H`: coarse slew rate adjust (slow/fast)
-* OB_SER: fine slew rate adjust, 0 to 15
+* `OB_SER`: fine slew rate adjust, 0 to 15

-These are all critical key words to look for elsewhere in docs and code.
+These were all critical key words to look for elsewhere in docs and code, and ultimately put me on the track of success.

 Of note is that this SERDES offers more knobs on the output driver than most: slew rate control is rare on IOs of this class (most just run as fast as possible all the time), and most TX FFEs only have a single post-cursor tap, while this one has two.

 MESA is not super well documented, you have to know what you're looking for.
 But there's a ton of detail once you do.